devraza/dianciemacs/README.md

 The following list contains the features which are yet to be implemented:

-- Dashboard with icon
 - Configuration macros (such as `package!` or `hook!`)
 - Command-line tool to manage configuration
-- User configuration in a user directory (something like `~/.diancite.d`)
+- X User configuration in a user directory - `user/`

 ## Contribution